vankessel/vankessel.github.io/blog/_posts/2019-07-03-disprove-quantum-immortality.md

   <li><span>{{ page.a8 }}</span></li>
 </ol>

 I'm sure that API is doing what it claims.
-While it would be good to verify this I'm not going to audit the ANU for a blog post.
+I trust a service coming from a university.

 <ol start="7">
   <li><span>{{ page.a7 }}</span></li>